 1795 LN De Cocksdorp

-The island of Texel on the North Sea fulfills the cliché that I associate with places like this one.
+The island of Texel on the North Sea definitely fits the cliché I associate with places like this.
 Wind, sea air and sun make you hungry.
-Therefore, the lunch break in the beach pavilion Kaap Noord comes just right.
-Eating right on the beach overlooking the sea is something special for us Bavaria.
+Therefore, the lunch break in the beach pavilion Kaap Noord is just right for us.
+Eating right on the beach with a view of the sea is something special for us Bavarians.
 Something rare.
-Something we definitely like very much.
-Despite the fresh sea breeze outdoor tables are already occupied.
-Therefore, we are looking for a place inside.
+Something we like very much.
+Despite the fresh sea breeze, the outdoor tables are already occupied.
+So we look for a seat inside the restaurant.

-The selection on the menu is extensive.
-There is everything from fish to salads to Dutch croquettes.
-The prices are reasonable.
+The choice on the menu is extensive.
+From fish to salads to Dutch croquettes, there is everything.
+The prices are civil.
 And the food is good.
-We watch the kitesurfers in the water with fresh mussels and salmon salad.
-The wind blows past our field of vision at a rapid pace.
-I could sit here for hours watching the goings-on Beach observe.
-But there is more to see by the sea on the island of Texel.
+With fresh mussels and salmon salad, we watch the kitesurfers in the water.
+The wind blows them past our field of vision at high speed.
+I could sit here for hours and watch the hustle and bustle the beach watch.
+But there is more to see on the island of Texel.

-How a sperm whale finances its own museum
+How a sperm whale finances its museum - exceptional Texel sights

-Even sperm whales are stranded on the beaches of Texel.
-One of them made sure that this information center was created.
-You found the precious amber in his body.
-This is a substance that some sperm whales develop in their digestive tract.
-In any case, it is used to make expensive perfumes.
+Even sperm whales have stranded on the beaches of Texel.
+One of them ensured that this information center was created.
+The valuable amber was found in his body.
+This is a substance that sperm whales develop in their digestive tract.
+It is used to make expensive perfumes.
 Amber is very rare and therefore very valuable.
-One of sperm whaleswho were stranded on the island had large amounts of amber in his body.
-This was eventually sold for a high profit.
-This was used to finance the construction of the facility.
-So the whale himself took care of the construction of the exhibition room, in which today his skeleton hangs so impressively on the ceiling.
+One of sperm whaleswho was stranded on the island had large amounts of amber in his body.
+This was sold at a high profit.
+This was then used to finance the construction of the plant.
+The whale himself took care of the construction of the exhibition room in which his skeleton hangs from the ceiling today.

-On the open-air site and in the aquariums you can also see various animal species that live on and in the North Sea.
-Below we discover boobies, porpoises and a variety of fish.
-Since the facility is located in the middle of the Texel Dunes National Park, the natural environment is not far.
-With a little luck, you can see seabirds walking through the dunes.
+Species that live on and in the North Sea can be seen on the outdoor area and in the aquariums.
+Among them we discover gannets, porpoises and a variety of fish.
+Since the facility is also located in the middle of the Texel Dunes National Park, nature is not far away.
+With a bit of luck you can see seabirds as well as rare plants on a walk through the dunes.

 1796 AZ De Koog